 Moving to a DSLR

 I had been tinkering with my bridge camera for little over six months.
-While I had a good time exploring photography with it, I had this growing feeling that I must move to a DSLR.
+While I had a good time exploring photography with it, I had this growing feeling that I should be moving to a DSLR.
 I was learning a lot attending the DPEG photowalks every weekend, and I felt that if I had to genuinely draw benefit from these photowalks, I must have adequate gear with me.

 But, I knew that moving to a DSLR would entail incurring higher cost of gear, and above all, accepting the challenge to up my game.
 To be honest, I went through my phase of having self-doubts.
 But, my wife, brother and friends really encouraged me to go for it.